myskoach/sublime-elixir-formatter/README.md

 ### 3. Manually

-Download this repo as an ExFormatter folder and save it into your packages (in Sublime: Preferences > Browse Packages...).
+Download this repo as an ElixirFormatter folder and save it into your packages (in Sublime: Preferences > Browse Packages...).

 ## Contributing